mmbman/Katagiri/1987-03-07-Zazen-Entry-to-the-Buddha-Dharma.md

 **Someone:** Oh, good. [...]

 (*Transcriber’s Note:* The updated version of the book is *Flow: The Psychology of Optimal Experience*, by Mihaly Csikszentmihalyi.
 It is now a national bestseller.
-The original is out-of-print.)
+The original is out of print.)

 **Questioner:** So we shouldn’t...
 Secretly, we may have a feeling that we want that destruction to go away, right? [...]